EdgeLake/docker-compose/README.md

 ```

 **RHEL**: These are the directions to install for RedHat Enterprise Linux 8.10.
 The directions for Redhat download the package for Redhat directly from [Docker Downloads](https://download.docker.com/).
-Users can utilize the same process to install _Docker_ / _Docker Compose_ on any operating system. c
+Users can utilize the same process to install _Docker_ / _Docker Compose_ on any operating system.

 ```shell
 # Install Dependencies